 About Articulatory Phonetics

-Let’s delve into the realm of Articulatory Phonetics, which is the branch of phonetics that focuses on how speech sounds are physically produced by the articulatory organs in our vocal tract.
+Let’s delve into the realm of articulatory phonetics, which is the branch of phonetics that focuses on how speech sounds are physically produced by the articulatory organs in our vocal tract.
 Here’s a beginner-friendly overview:

 Articulatory Phonetics: